MR-Prey3r/MR-Prey3r/README.md

 # 💫 About Me:
 Currently working on and learning InfoSec<br>
 I'm looking for someone to collaborate with who is passionate about cyber security and has the same mind like me hehe<br>
-You can ask me about cyber security and some web devs(if I know the answer hehe)
+You can ask me about cyber security and some web dev stuffs (if I know the answer hehe)

 ## 🌐 Socials: